oat-sa/taohub-articles/forge/Documentation for core components/results-storage-components.md

 |delivery execution uri |test taker uri |delivery uri |

 This table is used to get all delivery executions linked to a specific delivery.
-We can also use it to retrieve information about test taker or delivery execution in conjunction with the statements table
+We can also use it to retrieve information about test-taker or delivery execution in conjunction with the statements table

 >The second stores the variables (test and item) related to a delivery execution and a call ids.
 This table is called variables_storage